-Use these tips and best practices as you start your application to ensure you're off to a good start.
+Use these tips and best practices as you start your application.

 - Add programs to your list.
-A good place to get started with your application is adding the programs you want to apply to.
+A good place to start your application is adding the programs you want to apply to.
 Use the Add Program page to search for different programs using criteria that is important to you.
-Adding programs is easy as clicking the plus icon.
+Adding programs is as easy as clicking the plus icon.

 - Review requirements.
-As you begin adding programs to your application and start getting organized, it's important to review each program's specific requirements.
+As you begin to add programs to your application and start to get organized, it's important to review each program's specific requirements.
 Are there prerequisites?
 Do you need to include a full transcript?
 Our Common App for transfer Requirement Grid helps pinpoint common program requirements.

 - Gather materials.
 It's important to gather any materials you might need as you complete your application, such as standardized test scores, a list of your achievements, and your transcripts.
-Having these materials on hand will make things quicker and easier when you begin your application.
+Having these materials on hand will make completing the application quicker and easier.